Decoding Chomsky: Negative

 In Current Affairs, Norbert Hornstein and Nathan J. Robinson dismiss the book as exhibiting a complete misunderstanding of Chomsky's linguistic theories and beliefs.
 They question the motives of Yale University Press, asking why Yale considered it appropriate to publish Knight's critique, which they say attacks Chomsky through political conjecture rather than addressing his linguistic ideas.
-Comparing Knight's Marxist criticism to a conservative criticism that was released in the same year by Tom Wolfe, they speculate that both were published with similar motivations – that Chomsky's criticisms were a threat to the power behind the publishers.
+Comparing Knight's Marxist criticism to The Kingdom of Speech, a book by conservative author Tom Wolfe published the same year, they suggest that both were published with similar motivations: that Chomsky's criticisms were a threat to the power behind the publishers.

 In Moment, Robert Barsky wrote that, since Knight was never formally trained in Chomsky's conception of theoretical linguistics, he has no right to comment on whether it stands up as science.
 Decoding Chomsky, writes Barsky, offers no original insights, consisting only of "a weak rehash of critiques from naysayers to Chomsky's approach".
-While Barsky concedes that Chomsky did work in a military laboratory, he writes that this is not significant, since virtually all US scientists receive Pentagon funding one way or another..
+While Barsky concedes that Chomsky did work in a military laboratory, he writes that this is not significant, since virtually all US scientists receive Pentagon funding one way or another.

 Peter Stone wrote that Knight clearly hates Chomsky and "for that reason he wrote Decoding Chomsky – a nasty, mean-spirited, vitriolic, ideologically-driven hatchet job".
 Stone states that, although Knight aligns himself with the political Left, "the level of venom on display here exceeds that of all but the most unhinged of Chomsky’s detractors on the Right."
 He states that "Knight spares no opportunity to paint Chomsky’s every thought and deed in the blackest possible terms" and that: "Decoding Chomsky is not a critique of a body of work in linguistics; it is an attempt to demonise a man for his perceived political deviations, even though that man happens to be on the same side of the political spectrum as the man who is demonising him.
 Reading Decoding Chomsky taught me something about the mindset of the prosecutors in the Moscow Show Trials."

 The linguist Frederick Newmeyer concedes that the Pentagon expected to be able to use Chomsky's findings for military purposes, but says that the idea that Chomsky promoted very abstract approaches to linguistics in order to prevent such military use is 'implausible, to put it mildly' and states that Knight's portrayal of Chomsky's attitude to the study of language as a system of social communication is "a gross oversimplification".
+In the UK, the New Scientist also found that Knight goes beyond what the evidence shows, writing that "Trenchant and compelling as Knight's critique of Chomsky is, few scientists would follow him all the way to his concluding vision of science united with revolutionary politics."